SONAL04KHATRI/python-terminal-codemate/readme.md

 Web-based terminal UI

+🔮 Optional Enhancements
+- AI-driven terminal (natural language → commands)
+- Command history + autocomplete
+- Web-based terminal UI

 🤝 Contributing
 Pull requests are welcome!
-If you have an idea for a new command, create a file in commands/ and extend the Command base class.
+If you have an idea for a new command, create a file in `commands/` and extend the `Command` base class.

 ⭐ Support
 If you like this project:

-⭐ Star this repo on GitHub
+- ⭐ Star this repo on GitHub

-🍴 Fork it and build your own commands
+- 🍴 Fork it and build your own commands

-🔗 Share it with your friends!
+- 🔗 Share it with your friends!

-<p align="center"> Made with ❤️ during the CodeMate Hackathon </p> ```
+<p align="center">Made with ❤️ during the CodeMate Hackathon</p>